awsdocs/aws-doc-sdk-examples/dotnetv3/Lambda/README.md

 <!--custom.scenarios.lambda_Scenario_GettingStartedFunctions.start-->
-Before you run the getting started with Lambda scenario, you have to upload the following two files to an Amazon Simple Storage Service (Amazon S3) bucket that you
+Before you can run the getting started with Lambda scenario, you must upload the following two files to an Amazon Simple Storage Service (Amazon S3) bucket that you
 own: